For the complete documentation index, see llms.txt. This page is also available as Markdown.

 The --name flag is used to specify the name of the component or domain.

-When using the component-repo cataloger hook, the name of the component and the domain will be inferred automatically from the cataloger context in which the command is executed.
+When using the component-repo or component-cron cataloger hooks, the name of the component and the domain will be inferred automatically from the cataloger context in which the command is executed (LUNAR_COMPONENT_ID is set for both hooks).

-In Component and Domain forms, the name must be provided either via this flag, via the cataloger context (component-repo hook only), or via the JSON value.
+In Component and Domain forms, the name must be provided either via this flag, via the cataloger context (component-repo and component-cron hooks), or via the JSON value.

 --owner <owner>